Kinvey/nativescript-sdk/README.md

 All Kinvey JS SDKs are organized as a common core and platform specific shims.
 To build the entire SDK source -
-- Clone and build the [core js-sdk](https://github.com/Kinvey/js-sdk).
+- Clone and build the [core kinvey-js-sdk](https://github.com/Kinvey/js-sdk).
 The NativeScript shim currently requires that you use the `nativescript` branch of the core.
-- Edit the `package.json` of this shim to point to your local copy of the core.
+- Edit the `package.json` of this [repo](https://github.com/Kinvey/nativescript-sdk/blob/master/package.json) to point to your local copy of the `kinvey-js-sdk`.
-- Build the shim.
+- Build this repo.

 ## Documentation